WhatsApp Group Join Now

 (b) Because they grow on land but water is necessary for them to reproduce

-(d) Because they grow in water in north part of the world and on land in southern part of the world
+(d) Because they grow in water in northern parts and on land in southern parts

 (a) a dominant and parasitic sporophyte